sanassi/punto/README.md

 # Punto
-Implementation of the board game Punto
+Implementation of the board game Punto (I discovered the game last week and I wanted write it in JS)

 Built with React, Socket.IO and ExpressJS;
 Supports 2-4 players.